domichal/launcher/README.md

 [TODO] Add a link

 Installation script can be run on GameShell:
-- Move it to the menu and click on it
+- Move it to the menu then click on it
 - run it from the console by typing ``. [script location]``

-Or using the PC, but in this case, before running it make sure to change ``homedir`` variable to point to cpi home directory on the sd card.
+Or using the PC, but in this case, before running it make sure to change ``homedir`` variable to point to the correct cpi home directory.

+Now, when it's being done, see [adding contents](#add-contents)

 ## Install manually